 APPLICATION OF MOLECULAR BEACON BASED BIOSENSOR AGAINST rs699 SNP IN HYPERTENSIVE AND NON- HYPERTENSIVE PUNJABI POPULATION

-Molecular beacons have shown their topnotch potential in a variety of basic research, biomedical detection and in clinical diagnosis.
+Molecular beacons have shown their topnotch potential in a variety of basic research, biomedical detection and clinical diagnosis.
 Their excellent selectivity, sensitivity, detection without separation have made them widely accepted tool for nucleic acid analysis.
 MBs present high-throughput screening of SNPs.
-The use of SNPs in the detection of genetic disorders is facilitated by the recent ...
+The use of SNPs in the detection of genetic disorders is facilitated by the recent dis...

 ISOLATION OF SULFATED POLYSACCHARIDES FROM GREEN ALGAE ENTEROMORPHA INTESTINALIS AND ITS EFFECT ON THE GROWTH OF HEPATOCARCINOMA CELL LINE

 Identification of natural marine bioactive molecules and their therapeutic potential is valuable considering that there are reduced chances of undesirable side effects.
-This study was designed to isolate and purify the polysaccharides from E. intestinalis and evaluate its anti cancer effect on human hepatocarcinoma cell lines (Hep3B).
+This study was designed to isolate and purify the polysaccharides from E. intestinalis and evaluate its anti-cancer effect on human hepatocarcinoma cell lines (Hep3B).
 Polysaccharides from Enteromorpha intestinalis were isolated an...

 FORMULATION AND EVALUATION OF GEL CONTAINING MANGIFERA INDICA LEAVES EXTRACT FOR ANTI-BACTERIAL ACTIVITY